 Since the GeBe Revocable Trust passes through Hackman’s will to the Gene Hackman Living Trust, the successor trustee of the Gene Hackman Living Trust holds significant importance in administering Hackman’s overall estate.
 Unfortunately, Hackman only appointed Arakawa as successor trustee, and since she predeceased him without his having named an alternate successor, Avalon Trust was ultimately appointed to serve as temporary successor trustee of the trust.

 The Gene Hackman Living Trust is arguably the most pivotal document in Hackman’s estate plan, influencing both his will and the GeBe Revocable Trust.
-However, without more information about it being made public, little can be gleaned about who will inherit Hackman’s estate.
+However, without more information about it being made public, little can be gleaned about who will inherit Gene Hackman’s estate.

 “Given the private nature of trusts, we may never find out this information,” says Keystone Managing Partner Shawn Kerendian.
 “For all we know, Hackman may have created a trust for the specific purpose of keeping his financial affairs private.”

-What Is in Betsy Arakawa-Hackman’s Will?
+What Is In Betsy Arakawa-Hackman’s Will?

 Arakawa created a will in September 2005 at roughly the same time her husband amended his will and created the Gene Hackman Living Trust.